 We've all been there - you're part-way through your day, doing a million things at once, then all of a sudden you're absolutely starving.
 You grab for whatever is closest to satiate that hunger, but unfortunately that usually means a sugary drink like soda, or a salt-heavy (overly greasy) fast food.

-Simple Spring Rolls.
+Simple Spring Rolls

-Adult Ants on a Log.
+Adult "Ants on a Log"

 You remember these from when you were a kid, right?
-A long slice of celery filled with peanut butter and sprinkled with little ant raisins?
-Its delicious, fun, and a great healthy snack!
+A long slice of celery filled with peanut butter and sprinkled with little "ant" raisins?
+It's delicious, fun, and a great healthy snack!
 Make it adult-style and easier to throw in your bag by mixing up the peanut butter separately in a small container or jar.
 Add dried currants or cherries, some cacao nibs, flaxseed, a small scoop of coconut oil and mix to combine.
 Have the celery sliced in a separate baggie, ready for dipping!
 This recipe is also delicious with apple slices.

-Endive is a vegetable thats gently bitter, which is a delightful contrast to creamy spreads and dips.
+Endive is a vegetable that's gently bitter, which is a delightful contrast to creamy spreads and dips.
 Mix together ricotta cheese with a sprinkling of True Lemon Pepper, and finely chopped red pepper.
 Dollop a spoonful into an endive leaf, and enjoy!
-This True Lime Garlic Cilantro Hummus is also fantastic when scooped up with endive as well.
+This True Lime Garlic Cilantro Hummus is fantastic when scooped up with endive as well.

-Sweet and savory crunch.
+Sweet and Savory Crunchies

 Easy to make and munch on throughout the week, this is a wonderful snack for serving with zucchini spears, whole wheat pita bread, or cherry tomatoes.
-For added flavor, sprinkle with some feta cheese and kalamata olives before serving.
+For added flavor, sprinkle with some feta cheese and kalamata olives just before serving.

-Spicy True Lemon Chickpeas.
+Spicy True Lemon Chickpeas

-Make a big batch of these on a Sunday night, and separate into small jars to portion for a quick grab-and-go snack.
+Make a big batch of these on a Sunday night and separate into small jars to portion for a quick grab-and-go snack.
 They're full of protein and a wonderful healthy alternative to chips or pretzels when you're craving something savory.

-Italian Sandwich Roll-Ups.
+Italian Sandwich Roll-Ups